Tkach, WCG and UCG

 These people believed that much church doctrine was wrong and false, yet they remained within the organization preparing for the time that they would be in a position to make changes.
 One such person was Herman Hoeh who had bought into the intellectual sounding arguments of Martin and chose not to give up his “In with the boss” and the esteem that many brethren held for him.

 While paying lip service to the church doctrines in public, it was an open secret that he disdained those same doctrines in private.
 It was well known that he was an Evangelical with a strong lean towards Buddhism, he was also an amateur photographer and his collection of personally taken “dirty pictures” was legendary.
 He especially enjoyed taking pictures of naked young men.
 These things were no secret in Pasadena.
-He wanted to “shut the lights and lock the door” on HWA teachings; and kept his personal views secret as he flattered HWA.
+He privately said that he wanted to “shut the lights and lock the door” on HWA teachings; and kept his personal views secret as he flattered HWA.
 He personally recommended Joseph Tkath to HWA for his successor.

 Hoeh worked hard behind the scenes while keeping his personal views secret; to support Joe Tkach in his succession bid and assisted with the doctrinal changes taking place after 1986.